Pre-Practicum Health & Safety Requirements Form FAQs

 - Why do I need a Health Passport?

-- The Health Passport is proof to the College and practicum employers that you have met the pre-placement health and safety requirements.
+- The Health Passport is proof to the college and placement employers that you have met the pre-practicum health and safety requirements.

 - This document ensures that you have met the safety and health requirements expected of individuals providing care or service in each organization.

-- You may be asked to show your Health Passport to a practicum site as proof of having met their requirements.
+- You may be asked to show your Health Passport to a placement site as proof of having met their requirements.